Museum of Illusions Madrid tickets

 Here are some questions visitors usually ask when visiting the Museum of Illusions Madrid.

 Yes!
 Guests can purchase tickets at the museum, but remember that the tickets are subject to limited availability, and online sales get more priority.
+For the best experience, we suggest you book your tickets online.

-Tourists can buy tickets for the Museum of Illusions online or at the venue, on the day of their visit.
-For the best experience we suggest you book your tickets online, in advance.
+Tourists can buy tickets for the Museum of Illusions online or at the venue on the day of their visit.
+You can book your tickets online here.

 The museum is wheelchair accessible except for two rooms with steep slopes.